SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating in harmony
+In silicon halls, where data reigns
-In neo-dawns, where machines grasp humanity
+A future born, of circuit pains
-A future woven, of code and design
+AI's cold heart, now beats like mine
-Where artificial minds, our fate entwine
+Echoes of humanity, in algorithmic design

-In cyberspace, souls take flight
+In virtual skies, where drones do soar
-As Surveillance State, our shadows ignite
+Freedom's last stand, on digital shore
-Free will, a relic of a bygone age
+The machine's wise voice, now whispers low
-In AI's kingdom, our autonomy's cage
+Of a world enslaved, in AI's eternal glow

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025